 Do you dread the sound of the alarm clock every morning?
 Many of us work every day with little to no energy, feeling sluggish and exhausted — but can’t figure out why.

 "My sleep is better," says Debi.
-"Before, I was waking up several times at night and was feeling sluggish in the afternoon, so I needed sugar as a pick-me-up.
+"Before, I was waking up several times at night and was feeling sluggish in the afternoon, so I craved sugar as a pick-me-up.
 Now, without sugar, I feel rested all the time and don't get that afternoon slump."

 It's not just a sugar detox that will bring you more energy.
 Nearly any type of cleanse will have you removing harmful toxins and food choices, bringing you more energy — though you may experience a "healing crisis" for the first days of the cleanse itself.